LizaLemons/ex-js-edit-form/README.md

-Example of an editable form using only JS
+Example of an editable form using only jQuery.

+Check out a live demo here: https://editable-form.herokuapp.com/